 - Thermal anomaly detection uses infrared spectra peaks to detect lava flows and other volcanic activity.
-(See Figure 3a.) - Cloud detection [9] uses intensities at six different spectra and thresholds to identify likely clouds in scenes.
-(See Figure 3b.) - Flood scene classification uses ratios at several spectra to identify signatures of water inundation as well as vegetation changes caused by flooding.
-(See Figure 3c.) - Change detection uses multiple spectra to identify regions changed from one image to another.
+(See Figure 1.) - Cloud detection4 uses intensities at six different spectra and thresholds to identify likely clouds in scenes.
+(See Figure 2.) - Flood scene classification uses ratios at several spectra to identify signatures of water inundation as well as vegetation changes caused by flooding.
+(See Figure 3.) - Change detection uses multiple spectra to identify regions changed from one image to another.
 This technique is applicable to many science phenomena including lava flows, flooding, freezing and thawing and is used in conjunction with cloud detection.
-(See Figure 3c.) - Generalized Feature detection uses trainable recognizers to detect such features as sand dunes and wind streaks (to be flown).
+(See Figure 3.)

-Figure 3a shows both the visible and the infrared bands of the same image of the Mt.
+Figure 1 shows both the visible and the infrared bands of the same image of the Mt.
 Etna volcano in Italy.
 The infrared bands are used to detect hot areas that might represent fresh lava flows within the image.
 In this picture, these hot spots are circled with red dotted lines.
 The area of hot pixels can be compared with the count of hot pixels from a previous image of the same area to determine if change has occurred.
 If there has been change, a new image might be triggered to get a more detailed look at the eruption.

-Figure 3b shows a Hyperion scene and the results of the cloud detection algorithm.
+Figure 2 shows a Hyperion scene and the results of the cloud detection algorithm4.
 This MIT Lincoln Lab developed algorithm is able to discriminate between cloud pixels and land pixels within an image.
 Specifically, the grey area in the detection results is clouds while the blue area is land.
 The results of this algorithm can be used to discard images that are too cloudy.